 Making the tail lights 35 mm less wide (each) so the rear segment has no 'tail fins' anymore (that standed out from some view angles).
 This boosts a more streamlined torpedo look. ( 'Torpedo look' means the car adheres to its slenderness, not pretending it is extra big.)

-Moving the diffusor and the exhaust 32 mm frontwards so the rear segment looks lighter, smoother and more elegant (see side view below).
+Moving the diffusor and the exhaust 32 mm frontwards so the rear segment looks lighter, smoother and more elegant instead of "beefy" (see side view below).

 - Door profile